JHUAPL/Terrasaur/doc/index.rst

 Download
 ~~~~~~~~

-Packages for use on Mac OS X and Linux are available at ...
+Binary packages for use on Mac OS X and Linux are available at ...

-Windows users may use the Linux package with the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`__.
+We have not tried using the softare on Microsoft Windows, but users may try the Linux package with the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`__.

+Source code and build instructions are available at `GitHub <https://github.com/JHUAPL/Terrasaur>`.

 Install
 ~~~~~~~